tmr08c/tmr08c.github.io/content/blog/2020/stages-of-debugging-third-party-libraries/index.md

 <!-- Above I mentioned that when I would hit a wall after using GitHub to search through code I would generally start looking for alternatives.
 Realistically, that's can't always happen (plus, I should work on my [grit](https://angeladuckworth.com/grit-book/), right?).

-When working on it, having my local tools that I'm used to working with my own code
+When working on it, having my local tools that I'm used to working with my code

 -->